dotnet/docs-maui/docs/user-interface/animation/basic.md

 await image.RelRotateTo(360, 2000);
 ```

-In this example, an `Image` instance is rotated 360 degrees from its starting position over 2 seconds (2000 milliseconds).
+In this example, an <xref:Microsoft.Maui.Controls.Image> instance is rotated 360 degrees from its starting position over 2 seconds (2000 milliseconds).
 The `RelRotateTo` method obtains the current `Rotation` property value of the element for the start of the animation, and then rotates from that value to the value plus its first argument (360).
 This ensures that each animation will always be a 360 degrees rotation from the starting position.
 Therefore, if a new animation is invoked while an animation is already in progress, it will start from the current position and may end at a position that is not an increment of 360 degrees.

 ### Scaling